-RES COVID Academic Support fund - round 2 now open
+RES COVID Academic Support fund - round 2 closed

 The RES has created a fund to support members who have been particularly affected by the impact of the COVID-19 pandemic on UK universities and academic departments, and to support innovations in teaching economics that have arisen from online/blended learning delivery during 2020.
 For the teaching fund, the Society is particularly interested in work that consolidates and evaluates what has been learned from the rapid pivot towards blended learning during 2020.
 It welcomes applications exploring effective forms of teaching, learning and assessment that will be of lasting value beyond the pandemic.

 Applications should be made for each stream (using one form) by the head of department/school, or equivalent unit.
 The head of department/school/unit should ensure that whatever competitive process is employed within the unit is conducted objectively and with due regard to the Society’s commitment to ED&I, and will be asked to detail this as part of the application process.